cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
  </details>

-This is exactly what needs to be done when you want to use shape based datacards in combine with parametric models.
+This is exactly what needs to be done when you want to use shape based datacards in <span style="font-variant:small-caps;">Combine</span> with parametric models.

 ## A likelihood for a counting experiment
 An introductory presentation about likelihoods and interval estimation is available [here](https://indico.cern.ch/event/976099/contributions/4138517/).

 **Note: We will use python syntax in this section; you should use a .py script.
 Make sure to do `import ROOT` at the top of your script **

-We've seen how to create variables and pdfs, and how to fit a pdf to data.
+We have seen how to create variables and PDFs, and how to fit a PDF to data.
 But what if we have a counting experiment, or a histogram template shape?
 And what about systematic uncertainties?
-Let's build a likelihood
+We are going to build a likelihood
 for this:

 $\mathcal{L} \propto p(\text{data}|\text{parameters})$